dklopstein/dev-journal/admin/meetings/050324-pitchdraft.md

 ## Calender
 Displays tasks completed that day, as well as productivity and mental health.
 Future days are grayed out.
 You can press into a day to pull up journal with mental health and tasks completed.
 Different colors for mental health/productivity levels.

+## Information Retention
+Will there be separate user accounts on a single computer or is it just stored locally.
+Does it save information between open and closing?

+## Pitch Preperation
+Working on google doc, then will transfer to markdown.
+Planning on splitting into groups for tasklist, journal, calendar.
+Work on getting front end up first, then once the shell of the website looks good, we implement back end.
+Dividing into 3 groups: home page design, calendar design, JS research into supporting saving data.
+Intitial phase will be to get website looking good with no functionality, next step is implementing functionality, final will be saving data locally.

+Need to include problem, user stories, appetite/timeline, rabbit holes/potential risks, and no-goes/things to avoid.